.: IT 990 / CS 990 Dissertation Topic Preparation :.

 • IT 991 Engineer Project Presentation

 Opportunity for engineer degree students to present project proposal for critique to interested faculty and students.
 Covers presentation of project topic for engineer degree in information technology, and is required of all engineer degree students.
 Students complete project proposal.
-May be repeated with a change in topic, although degree credit is only given once.

 Important: You should only take 990 or 991 if you have an advisor and a dissertation topic.